shiwano/errdef/README.md

 )

 func handleStripeError(code, msg string) error {
-    // Fallback is returned automatically if no exact match is found. return ErrStripe.ResolveKind(errdef.Kind(code)).New(msg) }
+    // Fallback is returned if no exact match is found. return ErrStripe.ResolveKind(errdef.Kind(code)).New(msg) }
 ```